Southeastern

 High-frequency commuter operations leave no recovery time between back-to-back runs.
 A driver doing multiple turns on a busy suburban route must maintain consistent alertness throughout a full shift — there is no quiet period.
 The Vigilance Test measures exactly the baseline attention stamina that dense commuter schedules demand.

-The Vigilance Test forms part of the OPC (Occupational Personality and Cognitive) battery used across all UK train operating companies, governed by RSSB standard RIS-3751-TOM.
-The format is identical at Southeastern as at any other operator — but the stakes are specific to this application.
+The Vigilance Test forms part of the OPC (Occupational Personality and Cognitive) battery, aligned with RSSB standard RIS-3751-TOM.
+Most GB mainline operators follow this standard, though exact assessments and recruitment stages can vary by operator.
+The stakes here are specific to this application.

 How the Vigilance works